 Local data is not only important for knowing the state of COVID-19, but it’s also important to understand unknown ways it can spread.
 A common question in the news is whether or not COVID-19 can be spread through open wounds and cuts.

-Wound Care is complex, yet very essential.
+Wound Care is complex yet very essential.
 8.1 million Americans require some form of long-term care, and a huge percentage suffer wounds while in care.
-For example, up to 36% of home health patients (1.6 million people) suffer from major wounds, as well as up to 35% of hospice patients (500,000 people).
+For example, up to 36% of home health patients (1.6 million people) suffer from major wounds, and 35% of hospice patients (500,000 people).

-Elderly patients (aged 65+) also need postoperative wound monitoring due to higher risk for non-healing wounds and infections that require rehospitalization.
+Elderly patients (aged 65+) also need postoperative wound monitoring due to a higher risk for non-healing wounds and infections that require re-hospitalization.
 Elderly patients also account for 33% of ambulatory surgeries.
 All-in-all, 9.4 million people would require post-op surgical wound care during the pandemic.

 More than 400 long-term care facilities across America have reported cases of COVID-19, which was nearly double the number of reported cases just one week earlier than this finding (March 30, 2020).

 How Smart Technology Can Draw The Data You Need

 There are many preventative measures against contracting the virus.
 For example, wearing a face mask and conducting routine temperature checks.
 However, technology can take you a step further in identifying specific indicators of early contraction.

 UC San Francisco is studying 2,000 healthcare workers using Oura Ring.
 Their immediate goal is to detect onset symptoms of COVID-19, but their ultimate goal is to determine an algorithm to predict many illnesses before the patient falls physically ill.

 The Oura Ring works by tracking symptoms through the finger, including respiration rate and body temperature.
 Overall, the ring can detect the patient’s temperature, heart rate, respiration rate, and more.